Nursing Workplace Culture: Change Begins With You

 In a negative culture, a so-called “queen bully” might rule the roost and set the tone for everyone.
 Sadly, management may be so intimidated by her that they consciously turn a blind eye, allowing her to be free of any oversight or control.

 Subcultures are also permeable.
-Let’s say that bullying and incivility between nurses is silently tolerated on a particular unit.
+Let’s say that bullying and incivility between nurses are silently tolerated on a particular unit.
 Certain nurses are bullied or harassed regularly, and other nurses appear to be immune to the bullying, play a complicit role, or they themselves are also bullies.
-When the aides observe the nurses sniping at each other, this behavior trickles into the team of aides and their internal power dynamic -- bullying then “infects” the aide team and undermines the overall culture.
+When the aides observe the nurses sniping at each other, this behavior trickles into the team of aides and their internal power dynamic -- bullying than “infects” the aide team and undermines the overall culture.
 In this case, incivility becomes the norm.